deSelector/hackathon/README.md

 ## What is it

-Extremely high-performance visualization demo of live market data feed supplied by Pyth Network and decentralized Solana blockchain.
+High-performance visualization of live market data feed supplied by Pyth Network and decentralized Solana blockchain.

-### Description
+### Goal

-Assemble basic data-delivery portal by merging real-time market data feed (Pyth + Solana) with static research (CoinGecko) and augment it with randomly generated high-frequenecy feeds to simulate a typical depth of book (DOB) and a Time and Sales windows.
+Assemble basic data-delivery portal by merging real-time market data feed (Pyth + Solana) with static research (CoinGecko) and augment it with randomly generated super high-frequenecy feed to simulate a typical depth of book (DOB) and a Time and Sales windows.

 ### Technology